Last updated: May 2026

 • Slow cash conversion cycles

+Most brands think of direct fulfillment as a sourcing strategy.
+It's not.
+Factory-direct sourcing is about where you buy.
 Direct fulfillment is the logistics model that makes factory-to-door practical at scale.

-Portless is the company executing this model for ecommerce brands.
+Portless is the company executing this model for Ecommerce brands.

-Phase 1: Identify High-Velocity SKUs (Weeks 1–2)
+Phase 1: Identify high-velocity SKUs (weeks one to two)

 Pull your past 12 months of sales data.
 Look for: